yuichan442/nodepay-automate/README.md

 ```
 # Notes
 - Run this bot, and it will update your referrer code to my invite code if you don't have one.
+- One account only can connect with 10 Proxies
 - You can just run this bot at your own risk, I'm not responsible for any loss or damage caused by this bot.
 This bot is for educational purposes only.